LeiSun-98/ICOS/README.md

 # ICOS

-Source Code of 'ICOS: Efficient and Highly Robust Rotation Search and Point Cloud Registration using Compatible Structures'
+Source Code of 'ICOS: Efficient and Highly Robust Rotation Search and Point Cloud Registration with Correspondences'

 All copyrights by Lei Sun (e-mail: leisunjames@126.com)